 - have a useful life of greater than one year.

-Intangible assets are amortised for tax purposes based on the number of years that the taxpayer has a licence for the assets if the licence is for a limited number of years.
-Otherwise, amortisation for tax purposes will vary depending on the asset (e.g. audio-visual work is amortised over at least 18 months, results of R&D and software are amortised over at least 36 months).
+Pre-2020 intangible assets are amortised for tax purposes based on the number of years that the taxpayer has a licence for the assets if the licence is for a limited number of years.
+Otherwise, amortisation for tax purposes will vary depending on the type asset acquired prior to 2020 (e.g. audio-visual work is amortised over at least 18 months, results of R&D and software are amortised over at least 36 months).

 Goodwill and revaluation difference